pritis-spektra/dvlprprdctvtyghdepth/Lab01/Lab1.md

     the name +++EmployeeServiceTest.java+++ and enter the below prompt in Copilot chat Agent mode.

     ```
-    Create unit tests for EmployeeService.
+    Create unit tests for EmployeeService
      Requirements:
      - Use Mockito
      - Mock EmployeeRepository